GENI-NSF/geni-tools/README-omni.txt

             List resources at a specific AM and save it to a file with prefix 'myprefix'.
   * omni.py -a http://localhost:12348 listresources myslice -t geni 3 \
-            --api-version 2
+            --api-version 2 -o --outputfile ManRSpec%sAt%a.xml
-            List resources in myslice at the localhost AM, using AM API version 2 and requesting GENI v3 format manifest RSpecs.
+            List resources in myslice at the localhost AM, using AM API version 2 and requesting GENI v3 format manifest RSpecs, saving results to a file with the slice and aggregate name inserted.

 This command will list the RSpecs of all GENI aggregates available through your chosen framework.
-It can save the result to a file so you can use the result to create a reservation RSpec, suitable for use in a call to createsliver.
+It can save the result to a file so you can use the result to create a reservation RSpec, suitable for use in a call to `createsliver` or `allocate`.

 If a slice name is supplied, then resources for that slice only will be displayed.
 In this case, the slice credential is usually retrieved from the Slice Authority.
 But with the --slicecredfile option it is read from that file, if it exists.

-If an Aggregate Manager URL is supplied, only resources from that AM will be listed.

-If the "--omnispec" flag is used then the native RSpec is converted to the deprecated omnispec format.

-Options:
- - -n gives native format (default)
-    Note: omnispecs are deprecated.
-Native format is preferred.
- - --omnispec request Omnispec (json format) translation.
-Deprecated
- - -o writes to file instead of stdout; omnispec written to 1 file, native format written to single file per aggregate.
- - -p gives filename prefix for each output file
+Note that the slice name argument is only valid in AM API v1 or 2 - otherwise, see `describe`.

+Aggregates queried:
+ - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - List of URLs given in omni_config aggregates option, if provided, ELSE
+ - List of URNs and URLs provided by the selected clearinghouse

+Output options:
+ - `-o` Save result in per-Aggregate files
+ - `-p <prefix>` Prefix for resulting rspec files (used with -o)
+ - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any %a, the slice name for any %s
  - If not saving results to a file, they are logged.
  - If --tostdout option, then instead of logging, print to STDOUT.

+File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-rspec-localhost-8001.xml

- - -t Requires the AM send RSpecs in the given type and version.
+ - `-t <type version>` Requires the AM send RSpecs in the given type and version.
 If the AM does not speak that type and version, nothing is returned.
 Use GetVersion to see available types at that AM.
-    Type and version are case-sensitive strings.
+    Type and version are case-insensitive strings.
-    This argument is REQUIRED when using AM API version 2 or later.
+    This argument default to 'GENI 3' if not supplied.

- - --slicecredfile says to use the given slicecredfile if it exists.
+ - `--slicecredfile <filename>` says to use the given slicecredfile if it exists.
- - --api-version specifies the version of the AM API to speak.
-    AM API version 1 is the default.

-File names will indicate the slice name, file format, and either the number of Aggregates represented (omnispecs), or which aggregate is represented (native format). e.g.: myprefix-myslice-rspec-localhost-8001.xml
+ - `--arbitrary-option`: supply arbitrary thing for testing
+ - `-V#` API Version # (default is 2)
+ - `--devmode`: Continue on error if possible
+ - `--no-compress`: Request the returned RSpec not be compressed (default is to compress)
+ - `--available`: Return Ad of only available resources

+ - `-l <config file>` to specify a logging config file
+ - `--logoutput <filename>` to specify a logging output filename

 ==== describe ====
+GENI AM API v3 Describe()

+Retrieve a manifest RSpec describing the resources contained by the named entities, e.g. a single slice or a set of the slivers in a slice.
+This listing and description should be sufficiently descriptive to allow experimenters to use the resources.
+For listing contents of a slice in APIv1 or 2, or to get the Ad of available resources at an AM, use ListResources().

+ * Sample usage:
+  * Describe at 1 Aggregate, getting the Manifest RSpec in GENI v3 RSpec format omni.py -a http://myaggregate/url -V3 describe myslice

+  * Describe from 2 aggregates, saving the results in a specific file, with the aggregate name (constructed from the URL) inserted into the filename: omni.py -a http://myaggregate/url -a http://another/aggregate -V3 -o --outputfile AdRSpecAt%a.xml describe myslice

+  * Describe 2 slivers from a particular aggregate omni.py -a http://myaggregate/url -V3 describe myslice -u urn:publicid:IDN:myam+sliver+sliver1 -u urn:publicid:IDN:myam+sliver+sliver2

+Argument is a slice name, naming the slice whose contents will be described.
+Lists contents and state on 1+ aggregates and prints the result to stdout or to a file.

+ - `--sliver-urn` / `-u` option: each specifies a sliver URN to describe.
+If specified, only the listed slivers will be described.
+Otherwise, all slivers in the slice will be described.

+Aggregates queried:
+ - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - List of URLs given in omni_config aggregates option, if provided, ELSE
+ - List of URNs and URLs provided by the selected clearinghouse

+Output directing options:
+ - `-o` writes output to file instead of stdout; single file per aggregate.
+ - `-p <prefix>` gives filename prefix for each output file
+ - `--outputfile` If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
+ - If not saving results to a file, they are logged.
+ - If `--tostdout` option, then instead of logging, print to STDOUT.

+File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-rspec-localhost-8001.json

+ - `-t <type version>`: Specify a required manifest RSpec type and version to return.
+It skips any AM that doesn't advertise (in GetVersion) that it supports that format.
+Default is "GENI 3".
+ - `--slicecredfile <path>` says to use the given slicecredfile if it exists.
+ - `--arbitrary-option`: supply arbitrary thing for testing
+ - `-V#` API Version # (default 2)
+ - `--devmode`: Continue on error if possible
+ - --no-compress: Request the returned RSpec not be compressed (default is to compress)
+ - `-l <path>` to specify a logging config file
+ - `--logoutput <filename>` to specify a logging output filename

 ==== createsliver ====
 The GENI AM API CreateSliver call: reserve resources at GENI aggregates.
+For use in AM API v1+2 only.
+For AM API v3+, use allocate(), provision(), and performoperationalaction().

- * format:  omni.py [-a AM_URL_or_nickname [-n]] createsliver <slice-name> <spec file>
+ * format:  omni.py [-a AM_URL_or_nickname] createsliver <slice-name> <rspec file>
  * examples:
   * omni.py createsliver myslice resources.rspec
   * omni.py -a http://localhost:12348 createsliver myslice resources.rspec